top of page

 Tribe Hesperiini

-A genus containing 14 species, three recorded from Uganda and one from Semuliki: Kedestes rogersi.
+Genus KedestesA genus containing 14 species, three recorded from Uganda and one from Semuliki: Kedestes rogersi.
+Tis species has not been recorded from the DRC Ituri Forest or Semliki Valley, however another species recorded from the Ituri Forest is K. wallengrenii.

-Kedestes rogersi (waiting on field image)
+Kedestes rogersi (waiting on field images)

-Gorgyra diversata (waiting on field image)
+Gorgyra diversata (waiting on field images)

-A small Afrotropical genus containing four species, two recorded from Uganda and one from Semuliki: Teniorhinus ignita.
-The species T. watsoni, a west African species had been recorded in error and has been removed from the amended species total.
+Genus Teniorhinus.
+A small Afrotropical genus containing four species, two recorded from Uganda, both present at Semuliki: Teniorhinus ignita and T. niger.
+A west African species, T. watsoni, had been recorded in error from Semuliki (listed within the species list (Forbes, 2018)) and has been removed from the current amended species total.

 Teniorhinus ignita.jpeg